 Two years later, Dr. Dimiter Ignatov, surgeon from Queen Giovanna hospital (ISUL) was elected Chairperson of BMA.
-He led BMA for 10 years (1992-2002).
+He led BMA for 10 years .
+In the same period (1992 - 2002) Secretary General of the BMA is Dr. Stoyan Botev, PhD.
 During his tenure, vice- chairpersons were Dr. Anton Vazharov, Dr. Drago Zhelev, Dr. Ilko Semerdzhiev, Dr. Petko Kasabov, Dr. Milan Milanov and Dr. Andrey Kehayov.
 During this period, medical doctors and dentists were joint in one single organization registered under the Law of Individuals and Families.

 Bulgarian Medical Association became independent professional organization of medical doctors when the Law on professional organisations of medical doctors and dentists was adopted in 1999.
 Under this Law, professional organizations of doctors and dentists were established - Bulgarian Medical Association (BMA) and Bulgarian Dental Association which also stipulated rules and regulations for practicing medicine and dentistry, code of conduct and medical ethics.
 According to the law, all doctors and dentists who want to practice their profession in Bulgaria must be members of Bulgarian Medical Association, respectively Bulgarian Dental Association.